Gas Boiler Prices

 Gas Boiler Installation Costs

-While gas boilers are more affordable to run in most situations, they aren’t more affordable to have installed, especially when in a new location.
+While gas boilers are more affordable to run in most situations, they aren’t more affordable to have installed, especially when in a new location and can often cost $1000+ for a new gas boiler installation.
 A gas waste line must be installed where unsafe gases can be released from the house out into the atmosphere during operation.
 These gases go up through a flue that has to be installed in your home.
 A gas line must be run to the unit, which is more difficult than running a power line through your home.
 Also, a storage tank need to be stored on the property, and if you are running on something like propane, it will have to be refilled regularly.
 This all amounts to a more expensive installation.

 Gas Boilers vs Electric Boilers